Updated December 27, 2018.

 TCM treatments for anxiety and depression are unique for each patient, as every person has a unique constitution and imbalances.
 As a patient’s symptoms and issues adjust, a practitioner will likely change his or her treatments accordingly.

 How Long Will It Take to Feel Results?

 Healing time depends on the patient and the severity of his or her symptoms.
 Some patients report relief after just one session of acupuncture.
 Others may feel a difference within weeks or a month’s time, while still others might take up to several months to feel back to normal.
 A typical treatment schedule might begin with one to two sessions a week, tapering as the patient’s symptoms begin to improve.

-If you’re experiencing problems with anxiety and depression, talk to your health care provider about treatment options, and whether you might benefit from trying TCM therapies.
+If you’re experiencing problems with anxiety and depression, talk to your primary care provider about treatment options and whether you might benefit from trying TCM therapies.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Boston, Chicago, Los Angeles, New York, Phoenix, Portland, the San Francisco Bay Area, Seattle, and Washington, DC.